YoadBenNun/Practicum100/README.md

 💡 In this project, we studied data provided by a metal mining company to train a model that would predict the most efficient process to extract gold out of ores.
 Based on data collected by IoT sensors along the production line we can estimate the concentrations and amounts of different substances and techniques needed to extract the most gold out of the ores.

-#### Challenges
+#### Challenges⛳️ :
-⛳️ There were quite a few challenges in this project regarding data preparation and pre-processing.
+There were quite a few challenges in this project regarding data preparation and pre-processing.

 - The data provided had a high portion of missing values in different parts of the datasets.
 - The data provided had a high dimensionality due to a complex process of production.